NuGet/NuGet.Client/src/NuGet.Core/NuGet.Protocol/README.md

 ```

 ## Aditional documentation

-You can browse these and more samples on our [NuGet Client SDK documentation](https://docs.microsoft.com/nuget/reference/nuget-client-sdk).

 More information about the NuGet.Protocol library can be found on the [official Microsoft documentation page](https://learn.microsoft.com/nuget/reference/nuget-client-sdk#nugetprotocol) and [NuGet API docs](https://learn.microsoft.com/nuget/api/overview).